carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

-When using :program:`clang-format` command line utility or ``clang::format::reformat(...)`` functions from code, one can either use one of the predefined styles (LLVM, Google, Chromium, Mozilla, WebKit) or create a custom style by configuring specific style options.
+When using :program:`clang-format` command line utility or ``clang::format::reformat(...)`` functions from code, one can either use one of the predefined styles (LLVM, Google, Chromium, Mozilla, WebKit, Microsoft) or create a custom style by configuring specific style options.

 Configuring Style with clang-format